-Through personal experience, I've had students, when asked to draw a straight line, do it with meticulous care.
+Through personal experience, I've had friends, colleagues, and students, when asked to draw a straight line, do it with meticulous care.
 I could see their hands stiff up as they try to get it as straight as possible.

 What were the results?
 Not a straight line at all!
 It was bending in various directs up close.
 Not only that, some students go back and forth, creating a straight line that it looks jagged and fury.

 We are going to change that.
-Just shake out your hands and relax.
+Just shake out your hands, relax, and a nice drawing position.
 What you will be doing first is categorizing sketching lines as you practice simple sketching techniques needed for digital drawings.

 Make a continuous motion in the air just to get a feel for the shape without the friction of the drawing surface.
 While continuing with the motion, slowly drop your drawing instrument on the drawing surface.

 Try to do various circles and lines fairly quickly and all in one stroke.
 The faster you do these shapes, the more continuity the shapes will have.
 You will start to develop a sense of control as you practice more.

 Try angling your brush strokes.
 Try it from left to right and right to left diagonally.
 Then, try combining both.
 The result is that you will get crosshatching!
 Dotting also results in pointilization.
 All these are very useful for creating form!

 Next, try altering the directions again.
 There are four fundamental directions that you should focus on: horizontal, vertical, slant, and the reverse slant.
 This is useful to create flexibility in your wrist.

 Eventually, all this will lead to the idea of 'blocking.'
 Changing the thickness of each stroke allows you to create large forms of shapes quickly.
 As well, blocking generates quick gradients and values.